CalPlug/python-raven/README.md

 Managed by: Dr. Michael Klopfer, Dr. Sergio Gago, Prof. G.P.
 Li

-California Plug Load Research Center (CalPlug)

-University of California, Irvine
+California Plug Load Research Center (CalPlug), California Institute of Telecommunications and Information Technology (Calit2), University of California, Irvine

 CalPlug acknowledges the support of Southern California Edison for the development of this work as part of the "EnergyChannel" project.